Ways to contribute¶

 - The class reference.
 This is the documentation for the complete Godot API as exposed to GDScript and the other scripting languages.
 It can be consulted offline, directly in Godot’s code editor, or online at Godot API.
 To contribute to the class reference, you have to edit the doc/base/classes.xml in Godot’s git repository, and make a pull request.
 See Contribute to the Class Reference for more details.

-- The tutorials and engine documentation.
+- The tutorials and engine documentation and its translations.
 This is the part you are reading now, which is distributed in the HTML, PDF and EPUB formats.
 Its contents are generated from plain text files in the reStructured Text (rst) format, to which you can contribute via pull requests on the godot-docs GitHub repository.
 See Documentation guidelines for more details.